-- 1. This, and all other communications with your healthcare organization is a protected communication between Quality Improvement Committees as contemplated under the Tennessee Patient Protection and Quality Improvement Act, Tenn.
+1. This, and all other communications with your healthcare organization is a protected communication between Quality Improvement Committees as contemplated under the Tennessee Patient Protection and Quality Improvement Act, Tenn.
 Code Anno § 63-1-150 and § 68-11-272 (as amended 2014) (PPQIA).
-Under the PPQIA, healthcare providers who act as a part of a Quality Improvement Committee (QIC), when providing information to other QIC's, are conferred immunity and a presumption of good faith, and the communication is confidential, privileged, and protected from direct or in-direct means of discovery, subpoena or admission into evidence.
+Under the PPQIA, healthcare providers who act as a Quality Improvement Committee (QIC), when providing information to other QIC's, are conferred immunity and a presumption of good faith, and the communication is confidential, privileged, and protected from direct or in-direct means of discovery, subpoena or admission into evidence.
 The PPQIA recognizes that a QIC includes state, local, group, individual and hospital healthcare professional associations.
 Accordingly, this submission is sent relying upon the confidentiality, privileges and immunity conferred under the PPQIA and any analogous statute or rule in your state, as well as the Health Care Quality Improvement Act, 42 U.S.C.
-Section 11101, et seq. - 2.
-I have prepared this submission in my official capacity as the Residency Program Director and [Faculty Rank, The University of Tennessee College of Medicine Chattanooga.] - 3.
-In preparing this response I have relied upon the release and waiver signed by Dr. as part of the evaluation form and make my submission in good faith reliance of that release and waiver. - Dr. did [not] satisfactorily complete residency training in at The University of Tennessee College of Medicine Chattanooga.
-The resident participated in the Residency Program from to , for a total of months of training.
-[Dr. [resigned][was dismissed] on [date], 20.]
+Section 11101, et seq.,

+2. I have prepared this submission in my official capacity as the [insert specialty name] Residency/Fellowship Program Director and Associate/Assistant Professor, University of Tennessee Health Science Center.

+3. In preparing this response I have relied upon the release and waiver signed by Dr. [insert name of resident/fellow] as part of the evaluation form and make my submission in good faith reliance of that release and waiver.

+4. Dr. [insert name of resident/fellow] did/did not satisfactorily complete residency/fellowship training in [insert specialty name] at the University of Tennessee Health Science Center.
+The resident participated in the Residency/Fellowship Program from. [insert Date] to [insert Date], for a total of [Insert 1-72] months of training.
+Dr. [insert name of resident/fellow] resigned/was dismissed on [insert date - MM/DD/YYYY].